steff880/MS3-MyRecipeBook/TESTING.md

   ![Search](assets/img-readme/search-bar.png)

-  - If the user has created an account, he/she can view full recipe page
+  - If the user has created an account, he/she can view the full recipe page

 <br>